 - Working with two or three pieces at a time, place the chicken over direct heat and grill to crisp and colour the skin.
 The lid stays up the whole time.
 It will flare up so be ready to move it out of the way.
 Repeat until all the chicken is coloured up.

-- Return the chicken to indirect heat and cook until an instant read thermometer registers 160 for white meat and 170 for dark meat.
+- Return the chicken to indirect heat, cover again and cook until an instant read thermometer registers 160 for white meat and 170 for dark meat.
 Allow the chicken to rest briefly and serve with sweet Thai chili sauce.

 - Combine all the ingredients except the cilantro.
-Stir to combine thoroughly and heat, over medium low heat until it comes to a gentle bowl.
+Stir to combine thoroughly and heat, over medium low heat until it comes to a gentle boil.

 - Reduce heat and simmer for 5 minutes.